-The plan continues with further targets to be achieved in respect of these intended outcomes in 2022/23 and 2023/24.
+The plan continues with further targets to be achieved in respect of these intended outcomes in 2023/24, the final year of this 3 year plan.

 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading and writing attainment among disadvantaged pupils.
-KS2 reading outcomes in 2021/22 show that more than 67% of disadvantaged pupils met the expected standard and 60% in writing.
-Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2021/22 show that more than 67% of disadvantaged pupils met the expected standard.
+Reading and writing outcomes in 2022/23 show that more than 50% of disadvantaged pupils met the expected standard across the whole school.
+Improved maths attainment for disadvantaged pupils.
+Maths outcomes in 2022/23 show that more than 50% of disadvantaged pupils met the expected standard across the whole school.
 Improved phonics attainment for disadvantaged pupils at the end of Y1.
 Y1 Phonics outcomes in 2021/22 show that more than 67% of disadvantaged pupils met the expected standard.
-To achieve and sustain improved wellbeing for all pupils in our school, Sustained high levels of wellbeing from 2021/22 demonstrated by: particularly our disadvantaged pupils. qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
-To achieve and sustain improved attendance for all pupils, particularly our Sustained high attendance from 2021/22 demonstrated by: disadvantaged pupils. the overall attendance rate for all pupils being higher than the national average. attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2022/23 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+To achieve and sustain improved attendance for all pupils, particularly our Sustained high attendance from 2022/23 demonstrated by: disadvantaged pupils. the overall attendance rate for all pupils being higher than the national average. attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced to less than 4%.